tldr-pages/tldr/pages/common/rg.md

 `rg {{pattern}}`

-- Search for pattern including all .gitignored and hidden files:
+- Search for pattern recursively in the current directory, including hidden files and files listed in `.gitignore`:

 `rg --no-ignore --hidden {{pattern}}`